FunnelKit

 woocommerce post purchase example - next-purchase incentive email sequence (discount email)

-You can send the subsequent emails immediately or keep a delay of, say, 24 hours.
+You can send the subsequent emails immediately or delay them by, say, 24 hours.

 To add a delay, click on the '+' icon and hit ‘Delay’.